Rushadilly/Revival/posts/Revival #10.md

 > “Oh… you again,” he muttered.

-> *“You again?”* she echoed, mock offense in her tone.
+> _“You again?”_ she echoed, mock offense in her tone.
 > <br>“That’s no way to greet a lady.”

 > Joseph sighed.
 “Didn’t think you’d remember me.”

-> “Oh, I remember _everybody_ who stares at the ground while talking to me.”
+> “Oh, I remember **everybody** who _stares at the ground_ while talking to me.”

 Joseph, suddenly self-aware, snaps his eyes up to hers.

 She stepped closer, smiling in that teasing, sing-song way that made him unsure if she was joking.

 > “You looked like you wanted to vanish into the dirt.
-It was cute.”
+It was _cute._”

 He blinked, unsure how to respond to that kind of tone.

 > “Hmm,” she hummed, clearly amused by his hesitation.
-> “And maybe a little _mysterious_.”
-She began to circle him, slow and casual.
+> “And maybe a little **mysterious.**” She began to circle him, slow and casual.

-Joseph turned with her, matching her slow circle — more out of self-defense than confidence.
+Joseph turned with her, matching her slow circle — more out of self-defense than anything.

 > “You know,” she said, “you really don’t act like the others around here.
 Sometimes I wonder if you’re even really one of us.”